tekknolagi/isdt/lecture-notes/2-vcs.md

     Git, but feel free to read and learn more on your own.

 [^xkcd908]: See [XKCD 908](https://xkcd.com/908/).

+[^protocols]: Now, SSH is just one way to share Git objects over the network.
+    We prefer it because it is the most convenient once set up and does not require typing in your password or using an additional HTTPS authentication token on GitHub.
+You should feel free to use whatever protocol you like.

 One repository can have zero or more remotes, though having one remote is probably the most common.
 To go from zero to one, you need to add the remote: